awsdocs/amazon-cloudwatch-user-guide/doc_source/servicelens_canaries_security.md

 If you want to send and store less information, you can capture exceptions before they return to the CloudWatch Synthetics wrapper library\.

 You can also have request URLs in your errors\.
 CloudWatch Synthetics scans for any URLs in the error thrown by your script and redacts restricted URL parameters from them based on the **restrictedUrlParameters** configuration\.
-If you are logging error messages in your script, you can use [](CloudWatch_Synthetics_Canaries_Library_Nodejs.md#CloudWatch_Synthetics_Library_getSanitizedErrorMessage) to redact URLs before logging\.
+If you are logging error messages in your script, you can use [getSanitizedErrorMessage ](CloudWatch_Synthetics_Canaries_Library_Nodejs.md#CloudWatch_Synthetics_Library_getSanitizedErrorMessage) to redact URLs before logging\.

 ## Scope your IAM roles narrowly<a name="servicelens_canaries_security_canary_iam_scope"></a>